aquasecurity/dcos-universe/README.md

 ## Step three: Deploy database

-Create a Postgres instance named 'aqua-web' by searching for 'Postgres' in the Universe.
+Create a Postgres instance named 'aqua-db' by searching for 'Postgres' in the Universe.

 ![Postgres](http://i.imgur.com/PZsG8cK.png)

-You should change the service name to 'aqua-web':
+You should change the service name to 'aqua-db':

 ![aqua-db](http://i.imgur.com/iuErsNe.png)